AndrewJBateman/nodejs-tutorial-rest-api/README.md

 * [graphql v14](https://www.graphql.org/) is added, a query language for APIs.
 * [bcrypt v2](https://www.npmjs.com/package/bcrypt) library used to hash passwords.
 * [mongoose v5](https://mongoosejs.com/) object modelling for node.js.
-* [Postman](https://www.getpostman.com/) API dev platform used.
+* [VS Extension Thunder client](https://www.thunderclient.com/) REST Client for Testing APIs
 * [Codepen 'REST API test'](https://codepen.io/AndrewJBateman/pen/dwbVaX?editors=1010) used to test the app.

 ## :floppy_disk: Setup

-* Create MongoDB Atlas Cloud database (or local installed MongoDB database) and add user access/database credentials to a new `.env` file - referred to in `app.js`.
+* Create MongoDB Atlas Cloud database (or local installed MongoDB database) and add user access/database credentials to a new `.env` file - see `.env.example` - referred to in `app.js`.
 * Add IP address to MongoDB Atlas Network Access whitelist.
 Or simply whitelist all (IP address 0.0.0.0/0).
 * Run `npm start` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.